 - The Fairfax Prevention Coalition was established to empower the community to understand, prevent and reduce substance misuse.

-Read about additional accomplishments and ongoing initiatives in the FY 2021- FY 2022 OSA Task Force Plan.
+Read about additional accomplishments and ongoing initiatives in the FY 2021- FY 2022 Task Force Plan.